 Choosing a cost basis

-Due to this reporting difficulty, tax professionals will find it incredibly difficult to track cost basis across several cryptocurrency platforms.
+Due to this reporting difficulty, tax professionals will find it incredibly difficult to track cost bases across several cryptocurrency platforms.
 If your customer hasn’t kept precise records, crypto tax software can help by automatically pulling historical cost basis and fair market value for all trades and transactions.

 HMRC has laid down clear guidelines to make things clear for investors and accountants.
 There are three costs basis available: Same-Day Rule, Bed and Breakfast Rule and Section 104 Rule.